 - Step 1.
 Click Storage → Buckets. - Step 2.
 Specify the name of the bucket, the SVM to assign the bucket to, and the capacity of the bucket. - Step 3.
-If needed, click Additional Options and specify the additional parameters, including the user permissions.
+If needed, click Additional Options and specify the additional parameters, including the user permissions and if the bucket should be used for tiering. - Step 4.
+Click on Save

-Chapter 7.
+Chapter 8.
 Creating a new Storage Virtual Machine